mk-fg/acme-cert-tool/README.rst

 sign these through ACME CA.

-Hook scripts can be used at multiple points to integrate script into whatever setup (e.g. sync challenge files, reload httpd, introduce delays, etc), see ``./acme-cert-tool.py --hook-list`` for more info on these.
+Hook scripts can be used at multiple points to integrate script into whatever setup (e.g. sync challenge files, reload httpd, process keys, introduce delays, etc), see ``./acme-cert-tool.py --hook-list`` for more info on these.